zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/installing-liferay-dxp/installation-overview.md

 Liferay DXP can be manually deployed to [Tomcat](placeholder-link), [WildFly](placeholder-link), [JBoss EAP](placeholder-link), [WebLogic](placeholder-link), or [WebSphere](placeholder-link) application servers.

 Manual deployments require the use of the Liferay DXP `.war` file and other dependencies.
-To learn more about these files see [Obtaining Liferay](./obtaining-liferay.md).
+To learn more about these files and other available Liferay DXP downloads see [Obtaining Liferay](./obtaining-liferay.md).

 ## Connecting a Database